Pet Services

 Emerging Trends in 2025 and 2026

-The landscape of pet care after death is evolving rapidly.
-We are seeing a shift from "ownership" to "guardianship," reflecting the deep emotional bond we share with our animals.
+Pet care after death is evolving rapidly.
+There is a growing shift from "ownership" to "guardianship," reflecting the deep emotional bond many people share with their animals.

 Understanding Pet Grief

 It is a myth that animals do not understand loss.
-A 2024 Oakland University study confirmed that pet grief is a measurable phenomenon.
-Even cats, often thought of as solitary, show significant behavioral changes after the death of an owner or a companion animal.
+Published behavioral research, including a 2024 study by researchers at Oakland University looking at how cats respond to the loss of a companion animal, indicates that pet grief is a real, observable phenomenon.
+Even cats, often thought of as solitary, can show significant behavioral changes after the death of an owner or another animal in the household.

 Common signs of pet grief include: